nirlepp/Accelya-Documentation/PROD/openshift-healthcheck.md

 ```

 <span style="color:green"> **Recommendation:** </span>
--  Leverage equal no. of volumes and similar sizes across all CSI nodes.
+-  As per best practice, use equual no. of volumes and similar sizes across all CSI nodes.
+Currently most of PVC claims are mounted on `Infra2` and `Infra3` nodes as per findings in [Cluster Nodes](#cluster-nodes) section.
+That will significantly increasae IO activity on those nodes and might create performance bottleneck.
+- Implement third party CSI such as `Portworx` or `OpenShift Data Foundation` to leverage CSI additional features and functionality including IO performance gain for Cluster Persistent Volumes.

 ### Storage Classes